Pages

 Whenever Jesus goes fishing for disciples, He already knows who will become His catch of the day; one of His many faithful followers.
 His true disciples will see His invitation to follow Him as a supernatural blessing, while others will see His invite as a curse.

 While Jesus was teaching at the shore of the Sea of Galilee (Luke 5), more and more people continued to gather to hear Him.
 At the same time fishermen had pulled their two boats up onto the shoreline after fishing all night.
-Their boats and nets stayed empty all nigh and they were washing their nets.
+Their boats and nets stayed empty all night and they were washing their nets.

 Think about this: Jesus was sent by God to this specific shore to call His first disciples.
 He knew it was the place ordained by His Father to begin the training that would eventually change the world with His life-giving message.
 He knew their hearts would sovereignly be transformed, from being fishermen to become fishers of men